How ITIL gets Incident vs Problem wrong

 So if a component has failed and the current impact on service is zero, why does incident management give a flying fox about fixing it?

-I think ITIL has the definition of Incident Management exactly right and the definition of Incidents awfully wrong.
+I think ITIL has the definition (but not description) of Incident Management exactly right and the definition of Incidents awfully wrong.
 That "component" crap shouldn't be in there.

 But wait, there is more.